AgenticData: An Agentic Data Analytics System for Heterogeneous Data: System Overview

+Specifically, we design an effective cost model for semantic plans.
+Note that the cost of a semantic physical plan mainly stems from LLM service charges, the typical size of input/output tokens, and the frequency of LLM invocations.
+In \our, we calculate the expected input size for each semantic query plan by considering the average text length derived from the data and the prompt length in the semantic operator.
+Likewise, we determine the expected output size based on the anticipated output of the semantic operator.
+The frequency of LLM invocations, influenced by the number of rows, is estimated using a novel semantic plan cardinality estimation method, which uses the data profile to identify relevant data and then applies an importance sampling method to estimate cardinality, assigning higher weights to data with greater importance.
+In summary, the overall cost of a semantic plan is evaluated as $\sum{Cardinality \times (|InputToken|*Fee_{in} + |OutputToken|*Fee_{out})}$.

-\textbf{Executor.} To execute the physical plan generated by the optimizer, we propose a bottom-up cascade executor engine that employs well-defined strategies for executing different operators.
+\textbf{Plan Execution Agent.} To execute the physical plan, we use a bottom-up execution engine for executing different operators.
 (1) Semantic Operators: We offer two physical implementations.
-The first invokes LLM services for each row using prompts supplied by agents.
-The second uses a vector index to search for similar content in the vector database.
-Operator optimization will be discussed in Section~\ref{sec:optimize}.
+The first directly invokes LLM services for each row using prompts provided by our agents.
+The second initially uses a vector index to search for similar content in the vector database and then invokes LLMs to verify them.
 (2) Relational Operators: We utilize underlying engines such as RDBMS, Spark, and Pandas DataFrame through the Model-Context Protocol (MCP), which provides a solution for integrating data access tools and managing variations across data engines.
 The MCP server is self-describing, enabling users to easily extend supported data sources by adding new services.
-The executor participates in the multi-agent feedback loop, where exceptions are logged into memory and trigger a new iteration.

-\textbf{Semantic Data Organization and Indexing.} We organize the varied data into a hierarchy based on their semantics.
-To do this, we randomly select a sample of the data and use LLMs to create a semantic hierarchy.
-We then train a smaller LLM to categorize the data within this hierarchy.
-Furthermore, we divide the data into segments, compute embeddings for each segment, and build a vector index to speed up semantic filtering.